Millions Of Women In India Join Hands To Form A 385-Mile Wall Of Protest

 CM Pinarayi Vijayan warmly congratulates all who made Kerala's #WomensWall a great success.
 The 620 KM long gathering, organized to uphold the values of Kerala Renaissance, saw huge participation of women from all walks of life.
 This is a momentous occasion in our social life. pic.twitter.com/DiJlgzgSUO— CMO Kerala (@CMOKerala) January 1, 2019

-The day after the gender wall demonstration, Indian media reports emerged of two women under the age of 50 finally managing to visit to the sacred shrine on January 2.
+On Wednesday, the day after the gender wall demonstration, Indian media reports emerged of two women under the age of 50 finally managing to visit the sacred shrine.
 The women were escorted by police into the temple in complete secrecy in the wee hours of the dawn.
 They were given police protection to avoid the mobs that had kept women at bay previously.
 They have since been taken to an undisclosed location.

-Also on January 3, a third woman visited the temple amid the protests.
+That same day, a third woman visited the temple amid the protests.

 For Madhavan, the violence was distressing but did not dampen her spirit.